 Using the work of another person and presenting it as your own.
-The University treats plagiarism very seriously and there are severe penalties if you are caught.
+The University treats plagiarism very seriously and enforces severe penalties.
 Proper referencing of sources and documentation of research will help you to avoid plagiarism.
-For more information, the University's policy on plagiarism can be found at www.student.mq.edu.au/plagiarism/.
+See Academic Honesty

 POSTGRADUATE